Money Smart Athlete Blog

 By Anna Kyprianou, APC Sports Consulting Ltd

-“It’s especially up to us, as role models to go public and continue with things which are more important than playing football” – Alexandra Pop, footballer.
+“It’s especially up to us, as role models, to go public and continue with things more important than football” – Alexandra Pop.

-Ever since the first Olympic Games, athletes have become public figures and their words and actions are scrutinized by the public.
-Athletes are blessed with the gift of worldwide recognition.
-They are role models for younger generations and they often engage in philanthropy and campaigns on issues such as drugs, poverty and gender inequality.
-The effect of their exposure on the younger generation is proportional to the athletes’ profile and how well an athlete builds his/her public image.
-As soon as they have their first sporting success, they need to maintain a certain lifestyle and get involved in social responsibility projects.
-Athletes need to understand that their profiles can build or destroy their careers.
-They are almost obliged to be socially responsible individuals.
-The impact of their actions on society is much more important than their athletic achievement.
-For that, they will need to be careful about building their profile in a way that will create good role models for society.
+Since the first Olympic Games, athletes have become public figures, with their words and actions scrutinized.
+Athletes gain worldwide recognition and become role models for younger generations.
+They often engage in philanthropy and campaigns addressing drugs, poverty, and gender inequality.
+The impact of their exposure on youth depends on their profile and how they build their public image.
+Once athletes achieve sporting success, they must maintain a certain lifestyle and engage in social responsibility projects.
+Athletes must realize that their profiles can either build or destroy their careers.
+They are obligated to be socially responsible individuals.
+The effect of their actions on society outweighs their athletic achievements.
+Athletes must carefully build their profiles to become positive role models.

-As soon as athletes realize that they have a voice, they need to build their profile in a way that they address any injustice they come across.
-On the fight for equal pay between men and women footballers, Megan Rapinoe urged Ronaldo and Messi to support this fight.
-Their participation in social media turned the fight into a global struggle and turned the heat on not only for football associations but for sponsors as well.
-The national football associations of Brazil, Australia, Finland and England have adopted equal pay policies for men’s and women’s football.
-Nike launched two campaigns this year where it addressed the issue of gender equality.
-One of them is the “You can’t stop us” videos where some of the highest net worth athletes participated, such as Serena Williams, Lebron James and Cristiano Ronaldo.
+Once athletes realize their voices matter, they must use their platform to address injustice.
+In the fight for equal pay in football, Megan Rapinoe urged Ronaldo and Messi to support the cause.
+Their participation turned the fight into a global struggle, putting pressure on football associations and sponsors.
+National football associations in Brazil, Australia, Finland, and England have now adopted equal pay policies.
+Nike also launched two campaigns this year, highlighting gender equality.
+One of them, “You can’t stop us,” featured athletes like Serena Williams, LeBron James, and Cristiano Ronaldo.

-Athlete activism is very important in the fight for gender equality in sports.
-Men and women have to be united in this fight.
-Athletes, nowadays, are influencers; their involvement in social justice can help raise awareness.
-Gender inequality is not just a debate about equal pay; it’s a debate about recognition, respect and professionalism.
+Athlete activism is crucial in the fight for gender equality in sports.
+Men and women must unite in this struggle.
+Athletes, now influential figures, can raise awareness through their social justice involvement.
+Gender inequality is more than equal pay; it’s about recognition, respect, and professionalism.

 Archives